DepledgeLab/DRUMMER/README.md

+# Bugs
+Currently DRUMMER works by running the DRUMMER.py script from the main directory.
+This bug will be resolved in the next iteration of DRUMMER.

 # DRUMMER
 DRUMMER is designed to identify RNA modifications at nucleotide-level resolution on distinct transcript isoforms through the comparative analysis of basecall errors in Nanopore direct RNA sequencing (DRS) datasets.